caeltarifa/big_data_web_scraping/README.md

 # Big data by web scraping with scrapy

-On this project repository.
+On this project.
 This is where you can see the project which has been organized for collecting data as much as large scale system and being presented as charts with cutting-edge technologies at the moment.

 Given that the Data Science covers many topics about how to handle data and beside its is a multi-disciplinary profession.
 I will be posting my progress, no only full projects, but projects that tackle vaious aspects of the Data Science pipeline.
 ## 1 Requirements